Dunwoodie, Yonkers

+The Valentine Hill Monument (near the Seminary) and the Camping Ground Marker (at Seminary Avenue and Mile Square Road) highlight the significance of the location during the American Revolutionary War.
+The monument commemorates George Washington's headquarters at the site of the former Valentine family homestead, used several times during the war, most notably in October 1776 before the Battle of White Plains and in July 1781 during the Grand Reconnaissance.
+The Camping Ground Marker notes this area as a camping ground, or staging area, for American and British forces during the war.

 Intellectual life

 Dunwoodie has given its name to The Dunwoodie Review, a theological journal published at St. Joseph's Seminary.
 The journal is a successor to the New York Review which was published by the seminary from 1905 to 1908.
 The Dunwoodie Review was published from 1961 to 1974 and, after a hiatus, annually from 1990 to the present.